Himanshu0670/Appium/Appium documentation.md

 ### Mobile Web App :-
 Web apps rely on web browsers as their user interface.
 They need the internet to perform tasks.
 The best thing about web apps is that they can run on various devices like computers, phones, and tablets.
-Additionally, they can adjust to the screen size, whether a desktop computer or a smartphone.
+Additionally, they can adjust to the screen size.
-                                    I

 ### Native App :-
-They are more customized apps that are dedicated to specific operating systems.
-For example, if an app is made for Android, it's all run only in Android devices.
-The same rule applies to iOS - it's exclusively for Apple's iPhones and iPads.
+A native app is developed specifically for one platform.It can be installed through an application store(such as Google play store or Apple app store)
+Example: WhatsApp, Facebook These app can be use all the system application's(the app which comes by default with your mobile).

 ### Hybrid App :-
 Hybrid apps combine elements from the web and native apps.
 They are built using a wide range of front-end technologies.
 In other words, developers don't have to maintain or create a separate code base for Android and iOS, meaning that developers can write the mobile app code once and make it work on multiple platforms.
+Example: Gmail, Twitter, Instagram, WhatsApp, Facebook.

 ### What is Mobile Testing :-
 Mobile testing is the process by which applications for modern mobile devices are